vedantpople4/flutter_calculator/README.md

 #  The flutter_calculator
 The app is a calculator which can add, subtract, multiply and divide two numbers.
+There is also a reset button to reset both the inputs.

 ## Getting Started